 When making all of my cookie recipes, I depend on my KitchenAid stand mixer for quick, easy, even mixing.
 It produces beautiful results each and every time.
 The best kitchen tools are those that making cooking and baking a breeze and improve your quality of life!
 Time saved in the kitchen means more time with family and friends.

-If you’ve been craving soft chocolate chip cookies you’ve come to the perfect place!
-Not all cookies are created equal.
-Some are crisp and crunchy, while others are soft and chewy.
 You might be wondering, is there a secret for how to make chocolate chip cookies soft and chewy?
 Well, I’m so glad you asked – because YES there is!